RedisGraph/RedisGraph/deps/GraphBLAS/User/README.txt

 such user-defined objects are appended to GraphBLAS/Include/GraphBLAS.h.

 Example *.m4 files in the User/Example folder are listed below.
 These are not activated by default.
-Move them form User/Example to User/ to use them.
+Move them from User/Example to User/ to use them.

 my_complex.m4           double complex type, and standard plus-times-complex
                         semiring.
 See also Demo/Source/usercomplex.c for a